NotWoods/tigeroakes.com/content/posts/til-jetbrains-intellisense/index.md

 ![Android Studio settings with Show quick documentation on mouse move highlighted](settings.png)

 When editing code, you can quickly check documentation by just hovering over code.
+The documentation is pulled from the code's Javadoc, KDoc, or other similar comments.

 ![Android Studio displaying function type and documentation on hover](preview.png)